Validated Patterns

 $ git push origin my-branch

-The preferred way to install this pattern is by using the script ./pattern.sh script.
+Install this pattern by using the ./pattern.sh file.

 Deploying the pattern by using the pattern.sh file